 This meant that for 4 months my other teeth would align and for 4 months this tooth without a bracket would as i call it ‘have a party by itself’.
 After going back to the orthodontist the tooth would need another 4 months of treatment to get it back to where it was 8 months ago!

 I can’t describe it as the most fun I’ve ever had but i came out the other end a lot happier than when I started it.
-This blog described an even that lasted for 3 years in my life, i felt good at the end of it I realize how lucky i was to receive the treatment as part of the NHS.
+This blog described an even that lasted for 3 years in my life, i felt good at the end of it I realise how lucky i was to receive the treatment as part of the NHS.